 203b-c.
-NEW TESTAMENT GREEK.-A special study of the writings of Luke, his style and vocabulary; the historical setting of the Book of Acts.
+New Testament Greek.-A special study of the writings of Luke, his style and vocabulary; the historical setting of the Book of Acts.
 Selections from other writers.
 Interpretation of the Greek text and study of New Testament philology and syntax.

 Winter and spring quarters: Tuesday, Thursday, Saturday 9:00.
-Credit: Six quarter hours.

 Open to those who have offered the maximum requirement for entrance or who have completed Course 101 and 201a.

 301a.
-INTRODUCTION TO GREEK TRACEDY.-Selected plays; origin and development of Greek drama.
+Introduction to Greek Tragedy.-Selected plays; origin and development of Greek drama.